North Carolina Section 8 Housing

 Apart from the income requirements, applicants must meet other eligibility criteria to qualify for Section 8 housing in North Carolina.
 Some of the eligibility requirements include:

-It's important to note that meeting these eligibility criteria does not guarantee that an applicant will receive Section 8 housing assistance, as demand for rental subsidies often exceeds the available resources.
+Meeting these eligibility criteria does not guarantee that an applicant will receive Section 8 housing assistance, as demand for rental subsidies often exceeds the available resources.

 What is the Maximum Amount of Rent That Section 8 Will Pay in North Carolina?